sjbrown/misc_work/deckahedron/mod_combat.md

  * **If you already have 2 wounds** the character is incapacitated
  * **Otherwise**:
-  * the Storyteller will describe how you were wounded
+  * the Storyteller will describe how the character was wounded
   * Lose a Stamina point
   * Place a *Wound token* on your *Exhaustion pile*
   * Place a *Wound card* in your *discard pile*.
 It will now start cycling